isomerpages/moe-montfortsec/_students/2025 Secondary 1 Onboarding/2025 Secondary 1 Book Lists.md

 <p><strong>The supplier will get in touch with you on the delivery date or self-collection date.</strong>
 </p>
 <p>The books are also on sale in our school.
 For December holidays, please
-refer to the booklist for the school bookshop opening dates and times.</p>
+refer to the booklist for the school bookshop opening dates.</p>
 <p><strong><u>Alternative Uniform</u></strong>
 </p>
 <p>The bookshop sells our alternative uniform that students may wear on Thursdays